farirpgs/fari-games/public/documents/fari-rpgs/charge-srd.md

 ## Details

-Characters are defined by descriptive traits called `details`.
+Characters are defined by descriptive traits called **_details_**.
 Each character usually has between 2-5 of them to highlight who they are, and what is important about them.
 Those details aren’t just information to give the character color, but should be the aspects of the character that we pay attention to in the story.
-They are also used as a guide to know the different narrative liberties that a character has in the fiction.
+They are also used as a guide to **know the different narrative liberties** that a character has in the fiction.

 When creating a new character, write on your character sheet their:

-- `Concept`: an elevator-pitch version of who the character is.
+- **_Concept_**: an elevator-pitch version of who the character is.
-- `Appearance`: what the character looks like, what they wear, etc.
+- **_Appearance_**: what the character looks like, what they wear, etc.
-- `Ties`: 1-3 relations that the character has with certain people or organizations in the world.
+- **_Ties_**: 1-3 relations that the character has with certain people or organizations in the world.

 > #### Designer Note: Hacking the Details
 >
-> An easy way to customize Charge is by changing the default `details` of the characters.
+> An easy way to customize Charge is by changing the default _details_ of the characters.
 > They are a simple yet effective way to reinforce what is narratively important in your setting.
 >
 > Are the PCs parts of noble houses?
 Or are they magically imbued with certain types of powers?
-> Define `details` around those concepts to support important aspects of the game.
+> Define _details_ around those concepts to support important aspects of the game.
 >
-> You can aim to have around `2-5 details`.
+> You can aim to have around 2-5 details.

 ## Actions

-When a PC needs to overcome an obstacle and there is a risk, they use one of their `actions`.
+When a PC needs to overcome an obstacle and there is a risk, they use one of their _actions_.

-At character creation, assign `7 action dots` among the following action list:
+**At character creation, assign 7 action dots** among the following action list:

-- `Muscle`: you use your force to move, overcome or wreck the obstacle in front of you.
+- **Muscle**: you use your force to move, overcome or wreck the obstacle in front of you.
-- `Move`: you quickly shift to a new position or get out of danger.
+- **Move**: you quickly shift to a new position or get out of danger.
-- `Finesse`: you employ dexterous manipulation or subtle misdirection.
+- **Finesse**: you employ dexterous manipulation or subtle misdirection.
-- `Sneak`: you traverse skillfully and quietly.
+- **Sneak**: you traverse skillfully and quietly.
-- `Shoot`: you carefully track and shoot at a target.
+- **Shoot**: you carefully track and shoot at a target.
-- `Tinker`: you understand, create, or repair complex mechanisms or organisms.
+- **Tinker**: you understand, create, or repair complex mechanisms or organisms.
-- `Study`: you gather, scrutinize and analyze information.
+- **Study**: you gather, scrutinize and analyze information.
-- `Notice`: you observe the situation and anticipate outcomes.
+- **Notice**: you observe the situation and anticipate outcomes.
-- `Bond`: you reassure and socialize with friends and contacts.
+- **Bond**: you reassure and socialize with friends and contacts.
-- `Command`: you compel swift obedience with skills and respect.
+- **Command**: you compel swift obedience with skills and respect.
-- `Focus`: you concentrate to accomplish a task that requires great strength of mind.
+- **Focus**: you concentrate to accomplish a task that requires great strength of mind.
-- `Sway`: you influence with guile, charm, or argument.
+- **Sway**: you influence with guile, charm, or argument.

-At the start of the game, a single action cannot have more than `2 action dots`.
+At the start of the game, a single action cannot have more than **2 action dots**.

 > #### Designer Note: Hacking the Actions
 >